 Low-Stress Bike Routes

-Over the past six months we organized 15 meetings with over 50 avid bicyclists around Cincinnati and Northern Kentucky.
+Between November 2020 and April 2021 we organized 15 meetings with 50 avid bicyclists around Cincinnati and Northern Kentucky.
 The result is a collection of comfortable routes, hand picked by experienced local cyclists to help you plan your next bike commute or joy ride.
 The map above is organized into five categories of routes:

 - Trails and shared use paths: The ultimate low-stress experience.
 Multi-use and physically separated from car traffic.
 Always yield to pedestrians when biking on these routes.